Botox...Signs and Consequences

 In fact, a woman’s face after years of use of Botox will look like a battle field, making it impossible to appear in public without makeup.

-Once the injections wear off, the skin will actually look more wrinkled than before!
+As you get older, the skin will actually look more wrinkled!
 With age, you’ll need more and more units of Botox to get the effect you had last year.
 The cosmetic-procedures industry has, in effect, trained us to see this smooth, stretched, frozen tissue as a “perfect” skin condition and to seek it as an ideal.
 Because of this, Botox can very quickly become an addiction.
 And just the same as with drugs, if not stopped, it cannot have a happy ending.
 The day comes when you’ll regret having done it.
 Ever.
 Maybe after the first time.
 Maybe the tenth.
 But sooner or later it will happen.

 Natural Skincare is Inconsistent with Botox.